dhaun/ytviewcount/README.md

 Counts views of videos on YouTube.
 It reads a list of YouTube URLs from a file, logs the title and views for each video in a CSV file, and adds a total of all views.

+**Note:** Running this script does *not* increase the view count of the videos.

 ## Why?

 I use this to keep track of the views of the videos from our TEDxStuttgart events.
-Hence the `--tedx` and `--tedxstuttgart` modes explained below.
+Hence the `--tedx` and `--tedxstuttgart` options explained below.

 This started life as a Bash script.
-As YouTube kept changing the page format, it became increasingly harder to parse it with *nix command line tools, so I eventually rewrote it in Python.
-These days, a YouTube page is mostly JavaScript, and what you see in your browser is generated on the fly.
+As YouTube kept changing the page format, it became increasingly harder to parse it with \*nix command line tools, so I eventually rewrote it in Python.
+These days, a YouTube page is mostly JavaScript, and what you see in your browser has been generated on the fly.

 ## Requirements